r3-os/r3/src/constance/src/lib.md

 A system can be in some of the system states described in this section at any point.

 **CPU Lock** disables all managed interrupts and dispatching.
 On a uniprocessor system (which this kernel targets), this is a convenient way to create a critical section to protect a shared resource from concurrent accesses.
 Most system services are unavailable when CPU Lock is active, and will return [`BadContext`].
+Application code can use [`acquire_cpu_lock`] to activate CPU Lock.

+[`acquire_cpu_lock`]: crate::kernel::Kernel::acquire_cpu_lock
 [`BadContext`]: crate::kernel::ResultCode::BadContext

 Like a lock guard of a mutex, CPU Lock can be thought of as something to be “owned” by a current thread.
 This conception allows it to be seamlessly integrated with Rust's vocabulary and mental model around the ownership model.